 An installation with a very large network puts extra demands on the power requirements to each alarm receiver and especially if the power is to drive any relays, buzzers or lights.
 Considerations have to be made for DC voltage loss over long distances.
 The DC power commences at 24v from the PC Interface output. .
 The voltage drop can be calculated from the current consumption of each receiver (40mA) and the cable length.
 It can be expected to drop to 15v after 400m of twisted pair cable with 5 receivers equally spaced and can be expected to drop to 12v after 1.5km of cable with 1 receiver at the end (receivers need 7v minimum to function)

 If a long line is needed then a cable with less resistance per 1km is required.
-This can be done with twisted pair (4*2 cable which is standard networking cable using 3 of the 4 pairs to provide power along the line – effective resistance is 33 ohm/km) or by purchasing network cable that is thicker (lower resistance).
+This can be done with twisted pair (4*2 cable which is standard networking cable using 3 of the 4 pairs to provide power along the line; effective resistance is 33 ohm/km).

 Utilisation of an existing computer (LAN) network is possible.
-Either for remote monitoring (at a different PC) or to connect a line of receivers to the PC and PC Interface.
+Either for remote monitoring and control (at a different PC) or to connect a line of receivers to the PC via PC Interface.
+IP connections are possible.
 Contact Euronova for more details.

 Extension/communication possibilities....